 Scientists can’t actually journey to the centre of the Earth!
 The ideas they get about how the Earth is made up come from piecing evidence together from many areas of science such as seismology, astronomy and geology.
 After gathering the evidence, they make a model (comprised of the Earth’s crust, mantle and core) to explain earthquakes and volcanoes that we see at the Earth’s surface.

-This animation shows the movement of the tectonic plates that make up the Earth’s crust.
+This animated video shows the movement of the tectonic plates that make up the Earth’s crust.
 Watch how New Zealand was formed.

 Tectonic jigsaw puzzles helps students to visualise what is happening below their feet.